locharp/Pages/md/WhatCanWeDo.md

 ### TLDR: What is meaningless is to say that it is meaningless and do nothing.
 **I do not advocate donation and sponsorship.
-It is easy to be exploited by those who stray and those who exploit everything to begin with.
+It often gets exploited by those who stray and those who exploit everything to begin with.
 Unless you are sure it will be put into good use.
 I suggest saving your resources and make use of them yourselves.

 ---
 ## What can we do